avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

                           +----------+
 ```

-- `codecID` is the codec version used to serialize the payload and is hardcoded to `0x0000`
+- `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000002` for this message
 - `validationID` is the SHA256 of the `Payload` of the `AddressedCall` in the `RegisterSubnetValidatorTx` adding the validator to the Subnet's validator set
 - `registered` indicates whether or not the `validationID` corresponds to a valid `AddressedCall` payload.
-If true, `validationID` corresponds to an active validator.
-If false, `validationID` does not correspond to an active validator, and never will in the future.
+If true, `validationID` corresponds to a validator in the current validator set.
+If false, `validationID` does not correspond to a validator in the current validator set, and never will in the future.

 #### `SubnetValidatorWeightMessage`